g-batalhao-a/PLOG/PROJ/README.md

 To represent our board matrix we use a list of lists.

-Since our cells will hold stacks of pieces, each cell is also a list, that will hold the pieces in it's stack, in top-down order.
+Since our cells will hold stacks of pieces, each cell is also a list, that will hold the pieces in its stack, in top-down order.

 Each piece is represented by a string that specifies the color: white, green or black.
 Empty cells are represented by a list that contains a single string: empty.